 The main idea of this style is really not to be bold and create a cohesive point between furniture, lighting and accessories.

-Use your architectural details to your advantage and declutter as much as possible, finding purpose for every decoration and furniture you have – there’s no need to have features that you don’t need.
+A minimalistic design will make your room feel larger and will never go out of style thanks to its clean aesthetics, not to mention that this style prevails for a reduced color palette, as neutral colours.
+It uses your architectural details to your advantage and finds purpose for every decoration and furniture you have – there’s no need to have features that you don’t need.

 The greatest advice we can give you is to skip trendy furniture that you already know you won’t like in a few months.
 Invest in classic but eye-catching furniture – less is more.

 The industrial style yells for lofts with exposed brick walls and with furniture made of rustic wood and exposed metal, right?
 It is popular because it

 does not just look good, but it is also functional.

 Industrial style is becoming more and more appealing for its straightforward design features, leaving a factory feel for its statement raw elements.
 It is easy to combine with other styles and even easier to accessorize or choosing a colour palette.
 It is more sustainable because it comes from a time when there were no plastics of other synthetic materials.

 In this style prevails more light and simple, clean lines.
 The architectural details are also a highlight of the design thanks to black grid frame windows and high ceilings.

 Mid-century modern interior design was born as a response to a post-World War II environment, a time where designers and architects felt the desire of develop new ideas blended with the novelties of the time, such as mass production and technology.
 It was popularised by the work of Milo Baughman, Florence Knoll and Vladimir Kagan and it is known for the marriage of Scandinavian and Modern styles.